 Our memories of adolescence are often punctuated by changes for which we were more or less prepared: a growth spurt, bodily changes and… skin problems !
 While we all dreamed of this phase where the ordeal was to end, it turns out that certain dermatological diseases persist into adulthood.
 The most recalcitrant is acne caused by hormonal changes !
 How to recognize hormonal acne ?
 Is it possible to treat it?
-We answer these questions in this article.
+Response elements.

 What is hormonal acne?